moonorange/go_api/README.md

 ## Directory structure

-`gen`: auto-generated code from the YAML file that follows the swagger specification
+`gen`: auto-generated code from the YAML file that follows the swagger specification.
+This contains handlers for API

 `services`: Business logic interface.
-Actual implementation lies in *service_impl.go
+Actual implementation lies in `*service_impl.go`

-`handlers`: Handlers for each routing

-`models`: Model object
+`thttp`:  Implementation of `ServerInterface` defined in the `gen` folder

+`domain`: The application domain.
+Domain describes what the application does.

+`db`: Migration files, db settings

 ## DB Migration